-By posting the bond, the principal (vehicle owner) takes full responsibility for any loss that occurs as the result of the information listed on the bond form.
+By posting the title bond, the principal (vehicle owner) takes full responsibility for any loss that occurs as the result of the information listed on the bond application.

 Certificate of title bonds in Texas remain in full force and effect for a period of three years after the effective date listed on the bond form.
 Upon expiration, the Texas Department of Transportation will return the bond to the principal unless the department has been notified of a pending claim against the bond.

-Applicants should know the year, make, model, identification number and body style of the vehicle, as they are often required on the bond form.
+Applicants should know the year, make, model, identification number and body style of the vehicle, as they are required on the bond application.

 How do you get a bonded title in Texas?